jactan77/simple-calculator/README.md

 - **Vanilla CSS**: For styling the application.
 - **TypeScript**: For implementing the calculator's functionality with type safety and modern JavaScript features.
 - **Node.js & Express**: For server-side API integration to handle user authentication and session management.
+- **MongoDB (Cloud)**: To store user data and calculation history securely in a cloud-based database.
 - **Fetch API**: To communicate with the server asynchronously for user data and history management.

 ## Installation